OpenIsolation/OpenIsolation/Documentation/Renderer/AlienIsolation_Renderer_RenderPasses.md

 # Alien: Isolation - Renderer - Render Passes

 ## Overview
-This file details each of the passes in _Alien: Isolation_'s renderer, some technical notes about each pass will be included (if relevant).
+This file details each of the passes in _Alien: Isolation_'s renderer and some technical notes about each pass will be included (if relevant).

 ## Render Passes
 | Name                                 | Notes                                                            |